oras-project/artifacts-spec/README.md

 ## Comparing the ORAS Artifact Manifest and OCI Image Manifest

 OCI Artifacts defines how to implement stand-alone artifacts that can fit within the constraints of the image-spec.
-ORAS Artifacts uses the `manifest.config.mediaType` to identify the artifact is something other than a container image.
+OCI Artifacts [uses the `manifest.config.mediaType`](https://github.com/opencontainers/image-spec/blob/main/manifest.md#guidelines-for-artifact-usage) to identify the artifact is something other than a container image.
 While this validated the ability to generalize the **C**ontent **A**ddressable **S**torage (CAS) capabilities of [OCI Distribution][oci-distribution], a new set of artifacts require additional capabilities that aren't constrained to the image-spec.
 ORAS Artifacts provide a more generic means to store a wider range of artifact types, including references between artifacts.

 The addition of a new manifest does not change, nor impact the `image.manifest`.
 By defining the `artifact.manifest` and the `referrers/` api, registries and clients opt-into new capabilities, without breaking existing registry and client behavior.